rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="enableInactivityReporting"></a>
 ## *enableInactivityReporting*

 Enables or disables inactivity reporting and events.

 ### Events

- No Events.
+No Events

 ### Parameters